Crusade of Tedelis: Background

-The Crusade
+Crusade

 The fleet gathered in Ibiza, amassing a total force of 70 ships and 7,500 crusaders.
-The fleet set sail in August 1398,and successfully reached Dellys, which was sacked, killing around 1,000 villagers.
-After attacking the North African Coast, the expedition then headed towards Avignon to try to relive Pope Benedict XIII from the siege the city was under, led by Geoffrey Boucicaut who was opposed to the Avignon Pope.
-However, the fleet could not cross the Rhône due to the low water level of the river and directly grant aid, though they did manage to grant a three-month truce for the besieged.
+The fleet set sail in August 1398, and successfully reached Dellys, which was sacked, killing around 1,000 villagers.

+After attacking the North African Coast, the expedition then headed towards Avignon to try to relive Pope Benedict XIII from a siege led by Geoffrey Boucicaut who was opposed to the Avignon Pope.
+However, the fleet could not cross the Rhône due to low water levels and directly provide aid, though they did manage to grant a three-month truce for the besieged.

 Aftermath

 King Martin managed to negotiate the release of the captured Aragonese in exchange for releasing 300 Tlmeceni prisoners captured during the raid on Tedelis.
 The following year, Martin ordered a repeat of the campaign, this time, directed at Bona.